RaydenSec/IT-Notes/revised-ad-lab.md

-Internal network adapter doesn't need default gateway as it has another NIC for connecting to the internet (2 NICS, one for accessing internet, and one for the internal network of the domain)
+Internal network adapter doesn't need default gateway as it has another NIC for connecting to the internet (2 NICS, one for accessing internet, and one for the internal network of the domain) DC acts as a default gateway for internal network (configured in DHCP config process)